Table of Contents Show

 9. San Jacinto Monument

-Therefore if you’re into history and want to learn about the history of this state you should definitely check out the monument and the museum!
-It’s a must-visit and again one of the best things to do in Houston.
+Therefore, if you’re into history and want to learn about the history of this state, you should check out the monument and the museum!

 10. Buffalo Bayou Park

 Buffalo Bayou Park is a popular spot where one can come for biking or just to relax.
 There are even running trails here.
 It is spread over 160 acres of land and also houses the slow-moving waters of Buffalo Bayou in the center.
 It was an underground drinking water reservoir in 1926 and is now available as a tourist attraction with guided tours, too!
 This place is thus perfect for a fun time with family or some quiet time with yourself.